 Welcome to the Official Website of the Border Patrol Supervisors Association (BPSA).

-In addition to legal defense and legislative advocacy, the BPSA supports its members through annual scholarships, community involvement, and our popular Christmas event, which features a raffle and fosters community connection.
+Beyond legal defense and advocacy, the BPSA supports its members through community involvement and our annual raffle event, which helps strengthen connections across the organization.

 Built on trust, service, and relentless advocacy, the BPSA is committed to standing with our members every step of the way.
-If you have questions or wish to learn more about how BPSA can support you, please contact us at usbpsasecretary@gmail.com.
+If you have questions or would like to learn more about how BPSA can support you, please contact us at usbpsasecretary@gmail.com.

 5/6/2022 to 7/1/2022